How to Plan a Luxury Vacation to New Zealand

 These impressive vehicles are everywhere in New Zealand, enabling you to camp among breathtaking scenery while providing the freedom of independent travel.
 Like the sound of that?
 Head to our guide to renting your first motorhome and compare top rental brands in our New Zealand luxury motorhome listings.

 New Zealand has a select few premium coach tours allowing you to explore the country hassle-free.
 Tours include all accommodation, some meals and activity add-ons.
-Browse our listings for New Zealand escorted coach tours.
+Browse our listings for The Best National Bus Tours in New Zealand and The Best Small-Group Tours in New Zealand.

 Fully customise your New Zealand trip with one of the private tours.
 You and your group will have a personal guide to show you the country and sort out all of the bookings.
 Discover more in our guide to bespoke tours in New Zealand.